 18 Under 40

 Southwestern University alumni enter a variety of industries after graduation, leading fulfilling lives that contribute to the well-being of humanity.
 To celebrate our youngest graduates, Southwestern announces a new alumni recognition program – “18 under 40.”

-“18 Under 40” recognizes 18 Southwestern graduates, under the age of 40 by March 1, 2020, who are already making significant contributions to their professions and/or communities.
+“18 Under 40” recognizes 18 Southwestern graduates, under the age of 40 by the nomination deadline each year, who are already making significant contributions to their professions and/or communities.
 The achievements of the honorees are inspirational to Southwestern students and serve as a source of pride for the Southwestern University community.